benjamin-recht/benjamin-recht.github.io/_posts/2016-05-18-mates-of-costate.md

 This is the *backward pass*.
 The gradients with respect to the parameters can then be computed by adding up linear functions of the adjoint variables.

+What is particularly nice about the method of adjoints is that it suggests a convenient set of working variables that enable fast gradient computation.
+It explicitly builds in a caching strategy for subunits of the computation.
+Two different constrained formulations will lead to different computation graphs and sets of costates, but they will return the same gradient.

 There are tons of ways to generalize this.
 We could have a more complicated computation graph.
 We could share variables among layers (this would mean adding up variables).
 We could penalize hidden variables or states explicitly in the cost function.
 Regardless, we can always read off the solution from the same forward-backward procedure.
 The computation graph always provides a  "forward model" describing the evolution of an input to the output.
 The adjoint equation involves the adjoint ("transpose") of the Jacobians of this equation, which measures the sensitivity of one node to the previous node.

 ## Adjoints in Optimal Control

 As I mentioned already, the method of adjoints originates in the study of controls.
 According to [Dreyfus](http://arc.aiaa.org/doi/abs/10.2514/3.25422), this was first proposed by Bryson in a paper called "A Gradient Method for Optimizing Multi-Stage
 Allocation Processes" that appeared in the *Proceedings of the Harvard University Symposium on Digital Computers and Their Applications* in 1961.
-I was unable to find this proceedings in our Engineering Library, but the Lagrangian derivation plays a prominent role in Bryson's book [Applied Optimal Control](http://www.amazon.com/Applied-Optimal-Control-Optimization-Estimation/dp/0891162283).
+I was unable to find this proceedings in our Engineering Library, but the Lagrangian derivation plays a prominent role in Bryson and Ho's 1968 book [Applied Optimal Control](http://www.amazon.com/Applied-Optimal-Control-Optimization-Estimation/dp/0891162283).
 Note that Bryson's paper appeared only a year after as Kalman's absurdly influential [A New Approach to Linear Filtering and Prediction Problems](http://fluidsengineering.asmedigitalcollection.asme.org/article.aspx?articleid=1430402).
 This use of duality was very much at the birth of modern control theory.

 Let's take the simplest and most studied optimal control problem and see what backpropagation computes.
 In optimal control, we have a dynamical system with state variable $x_t$ and input $u_t$.
 We assume the state evolves according to the linear dynamics